skandasoft/browser-plus/README.md

 16. __Is there a way enhance the functionality of BrowserPlus/Plugin system for BrowserPlus?__

     you can build a plugin for browserplus.
 It is very simple.
-Checkout browser-plus-zoom or browser-plus-block.
-The name convention for the plugin is browser-plus-yourpluginname. browser-plus provides a service called consumeAddPlugin which can be put under your plugin
+Checkout [browser-plus-zoom][5] or [browser-plus-open-new-window][9] or [browser-plus-block][6].
+The naming convention for the plugin is browser-plus-yourpluginname. browser-plus provides a service called consumeAddPlugin which can be put under your plugin
     ``` javascript
       "consumedServices": {